coderSHeE/coderSHeE/README.md

 - 👋 Hi, I’m @coderSHeE
-- 👀 I’m interested in FLYING ,CODING, AND LEADING
+- 👀 I’m interested in CODING, AND LEADING
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on MICROSOFT
-- 📫 How to reach me VIA TWITTER, AND GMAIL PRANSHISHARMA999@GMAIL.COM
+- 📫 How to reach me VIA TWITTER, AND GMAIL @pranshi999 ,PRANSHISHARMA999@GMAIL.COM

 <!---
 coderSHeE/coderSHeE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.